2013 Boeing 787 Dreamliner grounding: Timeline

 On February 12, 2013, the Wall Street Journal reported that "Aviation safety investigators are examining whether the formation of microscopic structures known as dendrites inside the Boeing Co.
 787's lithium-ion batteries played a role in twin incidents that prompted the fleet to be grounded nearly a month ago."

+In June of 2013, the House held a hearing on aviation safety to address the safety of the 787 and the grounding of the worldwide fleet of fifty 787s.
+The FAA spokesperson, Peggy Gilligan stated that despite the battery issues the approval process didn't require anymore legislation to ensure aircraft safety.

+On July 12, 2013, an Ethiopian Airlines 787 battery caught fire while on the ground at London Heathrow Airport having landed 10 hours prior.
+This fire was different in that it was caused by lithium-manganese batteries used by the emergency locator transmitter located in the upper rear portion of the aircraft's fuselage.
+This led to the Air Accident Investigations Branch (AAIB) requesting for the device to either be disconnected or removed from aircraft."

 On January 14, 2014, Japan Airlines said a maintenance crew at Narita Airport discovered smoke coming from the main battery of one of its Boeing 787 jets, two hours before the plane was due to fly to Bangkok from Tokyo.
 Maintenance workers found smoke and unidentified liquid coming from the main battery, and alarms in the cockpit indicated faults with the power pack and its charger.
 The airline said no other equipment was affected by the incident.
 The cause was not immediately known, and the airline investigated the incident.